turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

     // highlight-start
     // TODO: handle different cases when game is finished, using the values calculated from
     // evaluateBoard() call
-    return {
+    // hint: winner is Player type (not string) return {
       // TODO: include state modifications so UrTurn updates the state
       // TODO: tell UrTurn that the room is finished, which lets UrTurn display the room correctly